China Used Car Market Size and Share

 Competitive Landscape

-The market remains moderately fragmented, with no single firm accounting for more than 10% of national volume, despite organized vendors holding a significant share in 2025.
+The market remains moderately fragmented despite organized vendors holding a significant share in 2025.
 Uxin exemplifies the scale-plus-tech model; its Q2 2025 retail revenue hit RMB 607.6 million (USD 84.8 million), up 87% year-on-year [3]“Uxin Q2 2025 earnings release,” Uxin Limited, uxin.com.
-Superstores that blend physical displays with app-based transactions prove effective at increasing foot traffic and conversion.
-Haier’s stake in Autohome heralds cross-industry convergence as appliance giants harvest auto-commerce data synergies.
+Superstores that blend physical displays with app-based transactions are effective at increasing foot traffic and conversion rates.
+Haier’s stake in Autohome heralds cross-industry convergence as appliance giants harvest establishments from auto-commerce data.

 China Used Car Industry Leaders